You’ll find on this page:

 Pet Owner FAQs

-We encourage potential pet owners to go to the Dog and Cat Board’s website for information on purchasing and tips for looking after a pet.
+We encourage potential pet owners to visit the Dog and Cat Board’s website for information on purchasing and tips on caring for a pet.

 Breeders of dogs and cats must be registered through DACO and purchased through these registered breeders only.